inductiva/inductiva/docs-sources/how-it-works/building-blocks/index.md

 ### Command Line Interface: _for quick terminal operations_

 The **Inductiva CLI** provides a fast and efficient way to interact with the API directly from the terminal.
-Suited for quick operations, allowing to manage resources and check on tasks without writing a full script.
+Suited for quick operations and status check, without needing to writing a full script.

 **Best For:**
 - Check the status of a task or list all running machines.